parvezs27/Datajobsanalysis/README.md

 The results of Query #2 were also exported as a CSV file from VS Studio, from there I visualised the results using Excel.

 ![image](https://github.com/parvezs27/SQL_Data_Jobs_Analysis/assets/107979122/0d699c22-1923-489c-8392-71784c9d993f)

+*Image 5: Bar Graph for the count of skills for top 8 Data Analyst roles.*